CreatedTRYNA/DCC_Driving_Anomaly_Detection-/README.md

 # DCC_Driving_Anomaly_Detection-
-Code for Paper: “Dual-stream Model Combining Spatio-Temporal and Appearance Features for Anomaly Driving Action Detection”
+Code for Paper: “DSTANet: Learning a Dual-Stream Model for Anomaly Driving Action Detection Using Spatio-Temporal and Appearance Features”

 The DAD dataset used in this work：https://pan.baidu.com/s/1qVAXj82gkw82hbyb3kDoCg code：8hgs （There may be an error during unzip.
 Please record the corresponding error image, copy and rename the adjacent image to replace it.
 There are about 4 wrong images）